zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

  A string can bedefined in a block using this method

 longstring: >

-  this is not a normal string it spans more than one line
+  this is not a normal string it

+  spans more than

+  one line

-In this example, it is parsed wihtout the new lines
-Th output in this example would be
+In this example, it is parsed wihtout the new lines The output in this example would be

 longstring : this is not a normal string it spans more than one line

 IF we want to interpret a field exactly as is,  we use the (|) pipe character in place of the > sign as follows:

 longstring: |

-  this is not a normal string it spans more than one line
+  this is not a normal string it

+  spans more than

+  one line

 And the output is